mintunmedia/groups-for-membermouse/readme.txt

 == Changelog ==

+2.3.2
+- BUG FIX: Fixed a PHP8 compatibility issue causing issues when creating a group leader

 2.3.1
 - BUG FIX: Fixed a PHP8 compatibility issue causing route response issues when adding a group